Intellectual Property Patents and Commercial Litigation in California

 Defining What is Patentable

 Patents may be obtained by whoever invents any new and useful process, composition or method of manufacture that is not “obvious” to someone or ordinary skill in that technology area.
-This is a highly complex area of the law which requires an attorney practicing intellectual property law or representing clients in patent litigation in California to have technical expertise, legal experience and the ability to translate that technology and law into simple language understandable to a judge or to lay people who sit on a jury and might not have technical expertise.
+This is a highly complex area of the law which requires an attorney practicing intellectual property and commercial Litigation in California to have technical expertise, legal experience and the ability to translate that technology and law into simple language understandable to a judge or to lay people who sit on a jury and might not have technical expertise.